-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Create a significant hazard to the put the environment through reasonably foreseeable upset and accident cond involving the release of hazardous n into the environment? ditions \boxtimes
+b) Create a significant hazard to the public or

+the environment through reasonably

+foreseeable upset and accident conditions

+involving the release of hazardous materials

+into the environment? \boxtimes

 The Project site is located within a light industrial land use sector of the City that is separated from residential or other densely populated land uses.
 As previously discussed, the Project is not expected to handle any significant quantities of hazardous materials.
-The management of propane gas or diesel fuel as a utility service will occur in accordance with the National Fire Protection Associatio, Fuel Gas Codes and with the fire protection regulations.
+The management of propane gas or diesel fuel as a utility service will occur in accordance with the NFPA.
+Fuel Gas Codes and with the fire protection regulations.
 Any other use of potentially hazardous substances, is expected to occur in small quantities and managed on-site with the proper containment and facilities, as required by the industry standards.